 For immediate release

-In June 2013, TRANSVIDEO’s holding company Ithaki acquired AATON, the French manufacturer of cinematic equipment.
+In June 2013, TRANSVIDEO’s holding Ithaki acquired AATON that became Aaton-Digital.
 Since this time, AATON-Digital developed the Cantar-X3, the most advanced on location sound recorder that received a Cinec Award in 2014.

 Contacts for further press information:

 300 dpi photo attached:

 The new Aaton-Digital Cantar-X3 24 track location sound recorder

 - Transvideo: Latest and leading monitor products at Cine Gear 2019 - May 13, 2019

 - See Aaton-Digital’s award-winning sound recorders at Cine Gear 2019 - May 13, 2019

 - Decimator Design announces a 4K Cross Converter: 12G-CROSS - April 8, 2019